-The girls are Tara Sankner, a fifth-grader at Lees Corner Elementary, and Shelby Mysel, a sixth-grader at Providence Elementary.
+The girls are Fairfax residents Tara Sankner, a fifth-grader at Lees Corner Elementary, and Shelby Mysel, a sixth-grader at Providence Elementary.
 Good friends, they initially met at softball, where both pitch for The Galaxy in the Vienna Girls Softball League.

 Tara, 10, is battling brain cancer, but that doesn’t stop her from thinking of others.
 In fact, the fundraiser was her idea.

-“I’ve always wanted to help the animal shelter because I don’t like the way people leave dogs on the side of the road,” she said.
+“I’ve always wanted to help the animal shelter because I don’t like the way people leave dogs on the side of the road,” she explained.
 “So I thought we should raise money to help the shelter.”

-That way, said Shelby, 11, “They could buy medicine or anything else they needed.
+THAT WAY, said Shelby, 11, “They could buy medicine or anything else they needed.
 Tara decided to sell handmade potholders/coasters and I asked her if I could help.”
-Tara had a craft kit for them and, once she learned how to weave them, she taught Shelby.
+Tara had a craft kit for them and once she learned how to weave them, she taught Shelby.